-In this article, we will discuss what a cross-functional flowchart is, what it is used for, and how it can help in business planning.
+In this article, I will discuss what a cross-functional flowchart is, what it is used for, and how it can help in business planning.

-You will also learn how to create a cross-functional flowchart using Venngage’s Cross-functional Flowchart Maker.
+You will also learn how to create a cross-functional flowchart using Venngage’s cross-functional Flowchart Maker.
 Alternatively, browse our selection of flowchart templates that you can customize and make your own in just minutes.

 Click to jump ahead:

 - How do you analyze a cross-functional flowchart?

 - 3 types of cross-functional flowcharts